Southgate Shopping Center: Southgate Shopping Center in later years

 Many of the smaller, mom-and-pop oriented shops began to vacate in the early 1980s due to changing economic conditions.
 Kresge's closed its dime store in 1982, as its subsidiary, Kmart, was located just east of the center (in a separate building that today houses a Dunham's Sports).
 Tri-State Furniture opened in that space later that year, and was eventually subdivided in 1990 into Old Country Buffet, which later closed on January 18, 2012, and replaced later that year by All-American Buffet, itself closing at the start of 2018; and Fashion Bug, which closed in 2011; both spaces were eventually recombined with the 2020 opening of the World of Games entertainment center and bar.

 The first physical change to the mall occurred in 1992, when seven storefronts were razed to make room for a Farmer Jack grocery store, adjacent to Service Merchandise.
 Other separate buildings housing locations for Applebee's and Taco Bell were constructed that same year lining Eureka Road (another separate building east of the Ward's Auto Center had been built in 1989, during a remodeling of the mall).

 By the end of the 1990s, the economic climate and the condition of nearby neighborhoods was changing once again, as big-box retailers began overtaking the business of older, established malls, combined with the beginning of the expansion of the decline of Detroit through Lincoln Park into Southgate.
-Woolworth closed its Southgate store by 1994, and Discovery Zone opened in its place, occupying the space until being replaced by Sears Hardware by 1997.
+Woolworth closed its Southgate store in January 1994, and Discovery Zone opened in its place later that year, occupying the space until being replaced by Sears Hardware by 1997.
 Construction of the MJR Southgate Digital Cinema 20 megaplex theater began in late 1997 and officially showed its first movies on November 6, 1998.
 Another small portion of the strip building at the Eureka Road entrance would be demolished in 1997 to permit the construction of an Arbor Drugs pharmacy, which was still under construction when CVS Corporation announced that it would be buying Arbor out on February 9, 1998, resulting in the store opening in April 1999 as a CVS location.